Ohtani leaves first game early and won't pitch again this season as Reds sweep 2 from Halos

 ANAHEIM, Calif.
 (AP) — Shohei Ohtani abruptly left the mound in the second with a torn ligament after hitting his major league-leading 44th homer in the first inning during the Los Angeles Angels' 9-4 loss to the Cincinnati Reds on Wednesday in the first game of a doubleheader.

 Ohtani won’t pitch for the rest of the season because of the tear in his elbow ligament, Angels GM Perry Minasian announced after the second game.
-The Angels don’t yet know whether he will need surgery.
+The team doesn’t yet know whether he will need surgery.

+The Angels got a double blow of terrible injury news: Three-time AL MVP Mike Trout is going back on the injured list for at least 10 days to aid his recovery from surgery on a broken bone in his hand, Minasian said.
+Trout returned to the Angels' lineup Tuesday after a seven-week absence, but he didn't play in the doubleheader after waking up sore.

+Ohtani doubled and scored as Los Angeles' designated hitter in the nightcap, choosing to play on even after learning of his torn ligament between games.
+Ohtani had Tommy John surgery after his AL Rookie of the Year season in 2018.

 Elly De La Cruz had a career-high six RBIs with a three-run homer and a three-run triple in the opener for Cincinnati.
 Tyler Stephenson hit a two-run homer in the second game.